raftAtGit/Postvayler/README.md

   // the contents of the original addBook method
 }
 ```
-As can been seen, if there is no *Postvayler context* around, the object bahaves like POJO with an ignorable overhead.
+As can been seen, if there is no *Postvayler context* around, the object bahaves like the original POJO with an ignorable overhead.

 Constructors of *@Persistent* classes are also instrumented to keep track of of them.